Opel Vectra: Chevrolet Vectra (Brazil)

-In 1998, GM introduced the new 2.2 8 valve engine for the GL and GLS, and the 2.2 16 valve with 138 hp and 207Nm for the CD version.

 Engines

 Vectra B (1995–2002)

 The second model, the Vectra B, was introduced in October 1995 for the 1996 model year, at the Frankfurt Motor Show, and the model range came to include an estate version for the first time.

+In the United Kingdom, the legacy Vauxhall Cavalier nameplate (retained for the previous generation) was finally retired and this model was sold as the Vauxhall Vectra.

-This model replaced the Vauxhall Cavalier in the United Kingdom.
-The five-door estate version premiered in September 1996, with the tagline ‘One step ahead of the Mob’.
+The five-door estate version premiered in September 1996, with the tagline ‘One step ahead of the Mob’ used in the UK.
+This was the first station wagon version of Opel's mid-sized family car since the Ascona A was discontinued in 1975.
+By contrast, Vauxhall had offered an estate version of the Cavalier Mark II, equivalent to the Ascona C, using the bodywork of the Holden Camira wagon in Australia.

-The Vauxhall badged Vectra B was the last Vauxhall to be produced at the company's Luton plant, where the end of automobile production was announced in December 2000, taking effect just over a year later.
-Car production at the site finished in March 2002, although production of commercial vehicles continued.
+The Vauxhall-badged Vectra B was the last Vauxhall to be produced at the company's Luton plant, where the end of automobile production was announced in December 2000, taking effect just over a year later.
+Car production at the site finished in March 2002, although production of commercial vehicles continued until 2025.

-The Vectra B was replaced by the Vectra C in September 2002, which was branded as the Holden Vectra in Australia and New Zealand.
-Between 1998 and 2001, Holden assembled the Vectra for export to other RHD markets in the region, with a view to exporting 60 per cent of output, although this was adversely affected by the Asian economic crisis.